Sugar Creek Conservation Area

-Approximately 100 acres are now open in the Sugar Creek project area, which is primarily forested with rugged terrain and is rich in biological diversity.
+About 1,321 acres are now open in the Sugar Creek Conservation Area, which is primarily forested with rugged terrain and is rich in biological diversity.
 Habitats found in this area include, upland forests, ravine forests, cliffs, bottomland forests, flatwoods, seeps and springs.
 Wildlife species commonly found include deer, turkey and migratory birds.

 Sugar Creek is a great place to view a wide variety of birds and waterfowl.
 River otters, beavers, deer and other mammals are also common.

 Office sign-in is not required to scout, fish, hike or wildlife watch.

 Gathering berries, nuts and mushrooms is allowed; however, spring mushroom hunting is restricted to after noon during the spring turkey season.
 The collection of ginseng is not allowed.

 In addition to state and wildlife laws, this property is governed by posted regulations affecting the public use of lands and facilities owned, leased or licensed by the Department of Natural Resources.

 Safety zones, refuges, waterfowl resting areas and other restricted areas are marked with appropriate signs.